 The following financial measures used by the Corporation do not have standardized definitions prescribed by IFRS and therefore, may not be comparable to similar measures disclosed by other companies.
+This MD&A refers to the capital intensity, excluding network expansion projects of Cogeco Communications as it is used by Cogeco Communications to assess the impact of the network expansion projects on the capital intensity.

-Specified financial measures Usefulness Calculation Change in constant currency measures in constant currency to enable an improved understanding of its underlying financial performance, Change in constant currency, expressed as a percentage of the variation between the periods presented, is obtained by translating financial results from the current period denominated in US dollars using the foreign exchange rates of the comparable period of the prior year.
+Specified financial measures Usefulness Calculation Change in constant currency measures in constant currency to enable an improved understanding of its underlying financial performance, undistorted by the effects of changes in foreign exchange Change in constant currency, expressed as a percentage of the variation between the periods presented, is obtained by translating financial results from the current period denominated in US dollars using the foreign exchange rates of the comparable period of the prior year.
 Organic revenue growth in constant currency and organic adjusted EBITDA growth in constant currency adjusted EBITDA growth in constant currency are used by Revenue and adjusted EBITDA changes in constant currency (as calculated above), expressed as a percentage of the variation between the periods presented, adjusted for the impact of acquisitions.

-Specified financial measures Usefulness Calculation Capital intensity, excluding network expansion projects Capital intensity, excluding network expansion projects is used by management to assess the Corporation's investment in capital expenditures and to make certain decisions, without taking into consideration capitalized investments in network expansion projects, in order to support a certain level of revenue.
-The Corporation measures capital intensity, excluding network expansion projects, as it provides a common basis for comparing the impact of the net capital expenditures to the impact of the historical net capital expenditures prior to the acceleration of the network expansion projects.
-In addition, management believes this helps certain investors and analysts to assess the impact of the network expansion projects on the Corporation's capital intensity ratio.
+Specified financial measures Usefulness Calculation Capital intensity, excluding network expansion projects Capital intensity, excluding network expansion projects is used by Cogeco Communications' management to assess Cogeco Communications' investment in capital expenditures and to make certain decisions, without taking into consideration capitalized investments in network expansion projects, in order to support a certain level of revenue.
+Cogeco Communications measures capital intensity, excluding network expansion projects, as it provides a common basis for comparing the impact of the net capital expenditures to the impact of the historical net capital expenditures prior to the acceleration of the network expansion projects.
+In addition, Cogeco Communications' management believes this helps certain investors and analysts to assess the impact of the network expansion projects on Cogeco Communications' capital intensity ratio.
 Excluding the impact of net capital expenditures in connection with network expansion projects does not imply it is non-recurring.
 Net capital expenditures, excluding network capital expenditures is a non-IFRS financial measure.
-For more details on net capital expenditures, excluding network expansion projects, please refer to the "Non-IFRS financial Free cash flow dividend payout ratio and free cash flow, excluding network expansion projects, dividend payout ratio dividend payout ratio and free cash flow, excluding network expansion projects, dividend payout ratio, to assess the Corporation's financial strength and Dividends declared for the year on multiple and subordinate voting shares divided by free cash flow and by free cash flow, excluding network expansion projects.
-Free cash flow and free cash flow, excluding dividend payout ratio are non-IFRS financial measures.
-For more details on free cash flow and free cash flow, excluding network expansion projects, please refer to the "Non-IFRS financial measures" subsection.
+For more details on net capital expenditures, excluding network expansion projects, please refer to the "Non-IFRS financial measures" sub-section.